mdreece/Quick-HDRI-Controls/README.md

 - Blender 4.3.0 (could work on previous versions)
 - Works with Cycles and Octane Render Engines only
-- Windows 10, Windows 11, MacOS Sequoia(ignore error on installation), Linux
+- Windows 10, Windows 11, MacOS Sequoia(have not tested M-Series, but I'd imagine it works), Linux
 - A collection of HDRI files
 - Enough RAM to handle HDRI textures